Using the Library

 Call 908-879-7612 for further information, or come out to the library today!

 Chester Library cards are available free of charge to anyone who resides or owns property or a business in either Chester Township or Chester Borough.
 In addition, courtesy privileges are extended to those who work or attend school in Chester.
-We honor cards from other libraries in M.A.I.N. and we also honor cards from libraries participating in Open Borrowing.
+We honor cards from other libraries in the Main Library Alliance and we also honor cards from libraries participating in Open Borrowing.

-Late return fees of 15¢ per day are charged for all materials except new entertainment videos, which have a fine of $1 per day.
+Late return fees of 15¢ per day are charged for most materials Some special items such as videos, museum passes, and devices may carry daily fines of $1 – $5 but are clearly marked.
 The maximum fine on any item is $5.

-The library has 15 public PCs with internet access.
-In addition, the library provides free wireless access, and 2 photocopiers (1 B&W, 1 color) that can be used by any member of the public.
+The library has 11 public PCs with internet access.
+In addition, the library provides free wireless access, and 2 photocopiers that can be used by any member of the public.
 Our online resources are available on all PCs.
 Access to our resources, including our catalog and databases, is available to all library card holders via their own internet connections.
-M.A.I.N.
-Library Catalog is easy to use and, once you find a title, it can be reserved online.
+The Main Library Alliance Library Catalog is easy to use and, once you find a title, it can be reserved online.

 When you get to the card catalog, log in before searching (or to access your account).
 You will need your library card number and your PIN.
 If you don’t know your PIN, call us at 879-7612 and we will give you some tips on retrieving your number.
 The Library will not give your PIN out over the telephone; you will need to visit the library if you cannot access your account.